Have you ever heard of the name “barramundi”?

 Ceviche (lime marinade)

-The sourness of lime tightens the flesh and gives it a refreshing and light taste.
-Adding coriander and chili peppers enhances the ethnic flavor.
+The lime's tartness firms up the texture, creating a refreshing and clean taste.
+Adding cilantro or chili peppers also boosts the ethnic flavor.

 Fish tacos